MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/writeprompts.md

 sacrificing quality.
 ```

 The double curly braces signify to SK that there's something special for it to notice within the LLM AI prompt.
-All prompting variables that are passed to SK will begin with a dollar sign "$" — with "$INPUT" being a reserved name for the first passed variable.
+All prompting variables that are passed to SK will begin with a dollar sign `$` — with `$INPUT` being a reserved name for the first passed variable.

 We can do the same for how we summarize text into two sentences by removing the body of the text we want to summarize, and replacing it with "{{$input}}" to pass into the prompt at runtime.